griffin-cli/griffin-cli/README.md

 FLAGS
+  -p, --pristine  only use config managed by griffin; do not inherit existing environment variables --cwd=<value>   the directory where griffin's config file is located, both relative and absolute paths are supported;
+                  default: .
-  -p, --pristine  only use config managed by griffin; do not inherit existing environment variables --env=<value>   [default: default] the name of the environment (e.g. prod, qa, staging), this can be any alphanumeric
+  --env=<value>   [default: default] the name of the environment (e.g. prod, qa, staging), this can be any alphanumeric
                   string; default: default